d-krupke/cpsat-primer/README.md

 In [./examples/add_circuit_comparison.ipynb](./examples/add_circuit_comparison.ipynb), we compare the performance of some models for the TSP, to estimate the performance of CP-SAT for the TSP.

-* **AddCircuit** can solve the eculidean TSP up to a size of around 110 vertices in 10 seconds to optimality.
+* **AddCircuit** can solve the Euclidean TSP up to a size of around 110 vertices in 10 seconds to optimality.
 * **MTZ (Miller-Tucker-Zemlin)** can solve the eculidean TSP up to a size of around 50 vertices in 10 seconds to optimality.
 * **Dantzig-Fulkerson-Johnson via iterative solving** can solve the eculidean TSP up to a size of around 50 vertices in 10 seconds to optimality.
 * **Dantzig-Fulkerson-Johnson via lazy constraints in Gurobi** can solve the eculidean TSP up to a size of around 225 vertices in 10 seconds to optimality.